hasanmoudud/geocompr/main.md

 aggregating_zones = st_transform(aggregating_zones, 4326)
 ```

-First, we will need a QGIS geoalgorithm that unions polygons.
+Now we need a QGIS geoalgorithm that unions polygons.
 `find_algorithms()` searches all QGIS geoalgorithms with the help of regular expressions.
 Assuming that the short description of the function contains the word "union", we can run: